tousif13/Port_Swigger_Labs/SQL_Injection(PSLabs).md

 Thus, the lab is solved.

-## Lab: Blind SQL injection with time delays
+## Lab 14: Blind SQL injection with time delays

 This lab contains a blind SQL injection vulnerability.
 The application uses a tracking cookie for analytics, and performs a SQL query containing the value of the submitted cookie.